CodeYourFuture/immersive-go-course/multiple-servers/README.md

 ![Architecture of this solution](./readme-assets/architecture.png)

 Create file server to serve static HTML files.
 Create an API server that serves JSON from a database.
 Run the API and file server as two separate servers.
 Try to load the website & see CORS issue.
+Fix issues with `Access-Control-Allow-Origin`.
 Put apache in front of the file server and the API so they are on a single port and hostname.
 Learn about how to run services in VMs in the cloud.
 Replicate this local setup in the cloud on a single VM, with all services running on the same host.
 Route requests to the service.

 Timebox: 10 days